 Errol nodded with satisfaction.
 “See?” (p.103)

 That uselessness is due, for the most part, to his alcoholism.
 A few years earlier, when he was 14 years old, Errol experienced something traumatic enough to drive him to drink.
 Being an orphan made it easier to go down that road.
 Because he is our HERO, we know he must find his way to a heroic personality.
-One of his tools for staying away from alcohol is fighting with a staff.

 “We’re all the same,” Liam said.
 “I just concentrate and try really hard at everything.
 Anyone can do it if they just try hard enough.”

 Errol stared.
 Did Liam really believe that?

 “Now,” Liam said, “recite the vowels and consonants.”

 In spite of his near-perfectness, Errol admires Liam.
 And so does every other person Liam meets.
 Paritcularly women.
 But Liam is not affected by this adoration and seems not to notice it.
 Errol and Liam are joined by Martin, Luis and Crux.
 All three have secrets they hide from the “boys” (19 years old) and pasts they need to pick up again.
 Martin and Luis are meddlers and Crux a protector.
 He is also a tough teacher for Errol who lacks most “civilized knowledge”.

 ‘Cruk’s eyes narrowed.
 “You’ll have to learn on the way.
 I’ll teach you.
 First lesson, don’t ever annoy your teacher.”‘ (p.82)

 At times, the methods employed by meddling Martin and Luis are highly questionable.
 They, appear to believe that “the end justifies the means”.
 For churchmen and believers, they do not have much faith.
 In fact, that could probably be said of most of the church leaders we meet in this trilogy.
 Faith in their deity’s power is low.